 A prenuptial agreement should be signed to help couples avoid any financial surprises should the relationship break down.
 This contract is usually created and signed before marriage.
 It specifies each person's property, debts, and post-marital property division.
 The main purpose of the agreements is to clarify how assets will be shared in the event of a breakup.
 Here are a few of the many things you can secure if you make the deal:

 Regardless of its type, making and formalizing this type of contract is legally binding according to the uniform premarital agreement act.
 It ensures that you are both financially and morally safe.
 For such reasons, a fair deal must be made for the good of both parties.
+Considering the fact that the rate of divorce is 2.5 per 1,000 people, you need this contract about 6 months before the marriage.

 First, both agreements explain the division of financial assets and the payment of alimony.
 The main difference between a postnuptial agreement vs. a prenuptial agreement is timing.
 Prenuptial agreements can be more moderate.
 However, postnuptial agreements can create a more tense atmosphere as there are post-divorce agreements.
 Therefore, a marriage contract is ideal for facilitating the sharing of assets.